ClickCease

 Sign Up & Login

-In the second tab we can work directly on the sign up and login page our clients or team members will be using to create their own accounts on our client portal or simply log in to use it.
+In the second tab, you can work directly on the sign-up and login page that your clients or team members will be using to create their own accounts or simply log in to use it.

-Here, we can add our own image to that page or remove any images so that the signing up and logging in box is centered out, ensuring a minimal and clean look.
+Here, you can add your own image to that page or remove any images so that the signing up and logging in box is centered out, ensuring a minimal and clean look.

-That’s also the tab we’re going to use to allow or hide the possibility of logging in/signing up using existing Google or Facebook accounts.
+That’s also the tab you’re going to use to allow or hide the possibility of logging in/signing up using existing Google or Facebook accounts.

 Emails

-Last but not least, we can connect a custom email domain, so that any outgoing client portal emails come from our own domain, not the Zendo provided one.
+Last but not least, you can connect a custom email domain, so that any outgoing client portal emails come from your own domain, not the Zendo-provided one.

-To add some final touches, we can also spice up our emails by adding our own logo and personalizing the footer note.
+To add some final touches, you can also spice up our emails by adding your own logo and personalizing the footer note.

 Step Four: Invite Your Clients

-As a sweet cherry on top — now it’s time to puff your chest and add your clients into the equation, showing off your brand new client portal.
+As a sweet cherry on top, now it’s time to puff your chest and add your client profiles into the equation, showing off your brand new client portal, all while offering a fully secure experience.

-To give your customers access, head to the Clients tab found on the left-side panel and either copy an invitation link or invite clients directly by email.
+To give your customers access and add them as users, head to the Clients tab found on the left-side panel and either copy an invitation link or invite clients directly by email typing or copy-pasting their email addresses in the invite window.

 The invitation link can be easily connected to your website, either in a separate Client portal or Members page, or directly under a button you add.

-Inviting by email is perfect for manually adding any existing clients we know of, simply by pasting multiple emails in Zendo and pressing Send invites.
+Inviting by email is perfect for manually adding any existing clients you know of, simply by pasting multiple emails in Zendo and pressing Send invites.

-Once you invite your clients, using either method, they’ll be able to sign up and set their own passwords, ensuring a secure client portal.
+Once you invite your clients, using either method, they’ll be able to sign up and set their own passwords, ensuring a secure client portal complete safe for exchanging sensitive information.

 Email notifications, which can be personalized per each account, make sure your clients stay on top of the business with no effort.
 New message, request, status change, or invoice issued, they’ll be the first to know.